Public Health Reporting Options

 - Contact the Tennessee Immunization Information System (TennIIS) Help Desk (844) 206-9927 or send an email to TennIIS.MU@tn.gov.

-- TennIIS Electronic Data Exchange (IIS) Fact Sheet
+- TennIIS Electronic Data Exchange Fact Sheet and On-Boarding Checklist

 - Tennessee Immunization Information System - TennIIS